espressif/esp-faq/docs/en/commercial-faq/index.rst

 --------------

-Do your chips and modules have environmental certificates such as REACH, ROHS, etc?
+Do your chips and modules have environmental certificates such as REACH, RoHS, etc.?
 ------------------------------------------------------------------------------------

-  Our chips and modules comply with REACH, ROHS, Prop65 and many other environmental certification standards.
-To find out more about them, please contact our business support team by submitting a `Sales Questions <https://www.espressif.com/en/contact-us/sales-questions>`__  electronic form, where you should mention the specific environmental certificate you need to check.
+  Our chips and modules comply with REACH, RoHS, Prop65 and many other environmental certification standards.
+To find out more, contact our business support team by submitting a `Sales Questions <https://www.espressif.com/en/contact-us/sales-questions>`__, where you should mention the specific environmental certificate you need to check.

 --------------

 Do you have distributors in China, Europe, the United States and Canada?
 -------------------------------------------------------------------------

   To get specific information about our worldwide distributors, you should contact us by filling in the required information on our `Sales Questions <https://www.espressif.com/en/contact-us/sales-questions>`__ webpage.
 Then, our business support team will contact you as soon as possible, giving you all the information you need.

 --------------

 How can I start a distribution business with Espressif?
 --------------------------------------------------------

-  If you are interested in becoming one of our distributors, please send your company information to: sales@espressif.com.
+  If you are interested in becoming one of our distributors, please send your company information to sales@espressif.com.

 --------------

 Where can I find your product information?
 Which of your products are in mass production?
 ------------------------------------------------------------------------------------------

-  You can get the basic information on our products by clicking `here <https://products.espressif.com>`__ .
-If you are looking for the technical documents of our products, please click `here <https://www.espressif.com/en/support/documents/technical-documents>`__ .
+  You can get the basic information on our products from `Espressif Product Selector <https://products.espressif.com>`__.
+If you are looking for the technical documents of our products, please see `Technical Documents <https://www.espressif.com/en/support/documents/technical-documents>`__.

 --------------

 Do your products have a longevity commitment?
 ----------------------------------------------

-  Yes, Espressif provides a minimum longevity commitment of at least 12 years for all the products listed `here <https://www.espressif.com/en/products/longevity-commitment>`__ .
+  Yes, Espressif provides a minimum longevity commitment of at least 12 years for all the products listed on the `Longevity Commitment <https://www.espressif.com/en/products/longevity-commitment>`__ page.

 --------------